davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

 This post describes an approach to building a pattern library for a brand new version of an existing site.... [write the abstract last!]

+This post focuses on how we built the pattern library in a way that makes the design system and the pattern library codebase maintainable for the foreseeable future.

 ## Introduction
 I recently had the privilege of being involved in the ground up rebuild of an [online science journal](https://elifesciences.org).
 Not just the front end, the whole stack was being rebuilt from scratch using a microservices approach.
 The journal is building a reputation for innovation in science publishing, and it was a great opportunity to get involved in a green field project to build best web practice into this arena.
 In this post I'll be focusing on how we built the front end.